robang74/redfishos/README.md

 ### News & updates

+Please check the [same section](https://github.com/robang74/redfishos/tree/devel#news--updates) in the `devel` branch for a more up-to-date list

 * 26.05.2023, a second hand Sony Xperia 10 II arrived in excellent conditions.

 * 01.07.2023, a Jolla SFOS license bought to install the Android Support.